easypanel-io/website/docs/04-templates/ghost/index.md

 ## Description

 Ghost is a powerful app for new-media creators to publish, share, and grow a business around their content.
-It comes with modern tools to build a website, publish content, send newsletters & offer paid subscriptions to members.
+It comes with modern tools to build a website, publish content, send newsletters &amp; offer paid subscriptions to members.

 ## Links